urzyme/urzyme.github.io/about/organisms/README.md

 They are single-celled organisms that resemble bacteria, however their genes are more closely related to eukaryotes.
 Like bacteria, they show high levels of horizontal gene transfer (Eppley et al. 2007, Papke et al. 2007).
 Their taxonomy is still an active area of research, and therefore the Archaeal phyla are provisional.
-There are several AARS that are exclusive, or largely restricted, to the Archaea, including [SepRS](/class2/sep) and a special form of [SerRS](/class2/ser2).
+There are several AARS that are exclusive, or largely restricted, to the Archaea, including [SepRS](/class2/sep), a special form of [SerRS](/class2/ser2), and the non-discriminating [GlxRS](/class1/glu2).

 ## <img class="imgIcon" src="/fig/Eukaryota.png" alt="leaf icon" /> Eukaryota